 My summer Girls in Engineering Mathematics and Science (GEMS) group is currently building and programming NXT robotic arms to collect rock samples and measure PH level.
 So far it has been quite complex.
 Having seen the Canadarm [replica] and understand what it is capable of is inspiring.
 I can only imagine the level of dedication put forth by all those whom helped create the Canadarm.

 Visiting the Canadian Space Agency was a wonderful and inspiring experience.
 My goal is one day be the one of the first astronauts to Mars and seeing the preparations and research being undertaken now to make deep space travel happen is exciting.
-This amazing experience has further strengthened my ambition to be the first person on mars and to keep human space travel alive.
+This amazing experience has further strengthened my ambition to be the first person on mars and to keep human space travel alive for my generation, the Mars Generation.
 Thank you to the Canadian Space Agency for making the STS-135 Tweetup a reality and thank you to my mom, Nicole Harrison for driving me 22 hours each way to participate in this event.
 She’s the best space mom an aspiring astronaut could ask for.